arathi-sreekumar/forms-exercise/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn test:ci`
-Launches the test runner and generates the coverage.
+Runs the test runner and generates the coverage.

 ### Linting commands
 The following command are available for linting: